hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws/05-protecting-sensitive-variables/assignment.md

     You get this email from William, the lead infosec admin at ACME:\n\n>\U0001F46E\U0001F3FF‍♂️ Hello junior admin, we ran a remote scan on your laptop last night and found some unsecured AWS access keys.
-We need you to move those off your laptop and store them in Terraform Cloud by the end of the day."
+We need you to move those off your laptop and store them in HCP Terraform by the end of the day."
 - type: text
   contents: "\U0001F914 Did you know?\n\nThousands of API and cryptographic keys and
     secrets are leaking on GitHub every day!\n\nhttps://nakedsecurity.sophos.com/2019/03/25/thousands-of-coders-are-leaving-their-crown-jewels-exposed-on-github/\n\nWhen